samrudhau/Health-Monitor-App/readme.md

 <img src="public/images/dashboard2.png"  width="600">
-Scroll down, you can see a form to enter health data for a specific day.
+Scrolling down, you can see a form to enter health data for a specific day.
 The table contains all previous entries.

 <img src="public/images/dashboard3.png"  width="600">